mhowlett/Nhiredis/README.md

 1. Parameters and return types of the RedisCommand (which you use for everything) can be conveniently coerced into what you need.
 This is very flexible:

-            c.RedisCommand("SET", "foo", 42);          // parameters of most types are interpreted as a string automatically.
+            c.RedisCommand("SET", "foo", 42);
-                                                       //   note: binary parameter are supported using byte[]. c.RedisCommand<int>("GET", "foo");         // return value is interpreted as int if possible
-                                                       //   (otherwise exception thrown).
-            c.RedisCommand<int?>("GET", "foo");        // return value will be null if foo does not exist,
+            c.RedisCommand<int>("GET", "foo");
+            c.RedisCommand<int?>("GET", "foo");
-                                                       //   otherwise it will be interpreted as an int. c.RedisCommand("HMSET", "foo", myDict);    // myDict is automatically flattened into
+            c.RedisCommand("HMSET", "foo", myDict);
+	    // note: myDict is automatically flattened into
-                                                       //   key1, value1, key2, value2 ...
+	    // key1, value1, key2, value2, ...
-            c.RedisCommand<Dictionary<string, string>>("HGETALL", "foo")
+            c.RedisCommand<Dictionary<string, string>>("HGETALL", "foo");
-                                                       // return value is interpreted as a dictionary.

-2. You don't need to learn one set of commands for the C# client and another for the CLI - the redis command name is passed as a string value as the first parameter of the RedisCommand function.
+2. You don't need to learn one set of commands for the C# client and another for the CLI - the redis command name is just passed as the first parameter of the RedisCommand function.

-## Example
+## Lonegr Example

             var c = new RedisClient("localhost", 6379, TimeSpan.FromSeconds(2));